-1. In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a student must have gained Credit Level passes at SQA Standard Grade, or its equivalent, in Chemistry, Physics and Mathematics along with a Higher Grade pass (or GCSE A level pass) in at least one of the following subjects: Biology, Chemistry, Geography, Mathematics, Physics.
+1. In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a student must have gained Credit Level passes at SQA Standard Grade, or its equivalent, in English and Mathematics, and additionally in Chemistry and Physics for applicants in the physical sciences (e.g. Chemistry, Computer Science, Mathematics and Physics & Astronomy) along with a Higher Grade pass (or GCSE A level pass) in at least one of the following subjects: Biology, Chemistry, Geography, Mathematics, Physics.